chingu-voyage6/Bears-Team-07/client/README.md

- Note that the development build is not optimized.
-  To create a production build, run npm run build.
-# deardiiary-frontend
+# client

 ## Install It
-Navigate to the deardiiary-frontend folder.
+Navigate to the client folder.
 ```
 npm install
 ```